 How do I add resource information to my order?

 Our captioners love it when a file has resource information with it.
 This makes it easier to identify (and accurately caption) challenging or industry-specific terminology and correctly label speakers by name in the file when necessary.
-This information can be added after checkout.
-Please keep in mind that once you navigate away from the receipt page, information can no longer be added to the order.
+This information can be added at the end of the checkout process after payment is made.

 Click any item to jump to that section:

 Click the green Add a glossary button to enter any terminology that may be helpful to the captioner who works on your file.
 The most helpful kinds of glossary terms are niche or industry-specific words that may not be as familiar, as well as proper nouns.
 Words and names that are familiar to most people, such as Twitter or auditorium, don't need to be added.

 You also have the option to add definitions or details to your terms by clicking the blue + icon next to the term.
 Click the blue checkmark or hit enter to save a definition.

 If you plan to submit future orders that will contain similar terminology, you can give your glossary a name to save it to your account.
 Saved glossaries will appear in the right-hand column for future orders, and you can add them to a new order with a single click.

 When you've added all of your terms, click the red Apply button to attach the glossary to your order.

 Note: Please do not use the glossary section to add instructions to your order.
 Our caption team is required to follow our internal style guide and cannot honor any special requests.